FEHB & Medicare Advantage

 Cost-sharing reduction for healthcare expenses

-We've found that these new MA plans have better benefits than virtually all existing FEHB and MA plans.
-For example, the APWU, UnitedHealthcare, GEHA, MHBP, Compass Rose, Rural Carrier, and Aetna MA plans charge $0 for any inpatient or outpatient benefit and have no out-of-pocket maximum for healthcare expenses other than prescription drugs.
+We've found that these MA plans have better benefits than virtually all existing FEHB plans.
+For example, the APWU, UnitedHealthcare, GEHA, MHBP, Compass Rose, Rural Carrier, and Aetna MA plans charge $0 for any inpatient or outpatient benefit and have no out-of-pocket maximum for healthcare expenses other than prescription drugs, for approved care from providers that accept both Medicare and the MA plan.
 They promise you'll pay nothing (subject, of course, to the usual restrictions on paying only for medically necessary care).
 Moreover, they also charge nothing for using non-network providers, so long as they participate with Medicare and accept the plan.
 The Kaiser MA plans do not let you go out-of-network and the cost-sharing benefits are not as generous as you would find with the other MA options.
 For example, with Kaiser High Medicare Advantage 2 in the D.C. area, you'll pay a $5 copay to see your primary care doctor or $15 to see a specialist.

 Part B premium reimbursement

 Most of the MA plan options provide some form of reimbursement for the Medicare Part B premium, and some even provide a full reimbursement.
 UnitedHealthcare Choice plans have an $1800 annual reimbursement and some Kaiser High and Standard plans offer full reimbursement of the Part B premium.
-The Foreign Service MA plan, NALC-High MA plan, MHBP Standard MA plan, GEHA Standard, SAMBA Standard, and Rural Carrier MA plan each provide a $900 per person rebate per year, the Humana Value MA plan, Aetna Advantage MA, SAMBA High, and GEHA High MA provide $1,200 per person per year reimbursement, the APWU High MA plan has a $1,020 per year reimbursement, and the Compass Rose MA plan has a $1500 per person reimbursement.
+Foreign Service, NALC-High, MHBP Standard, GEHA Standard, SAMBA Standard, and Rural Carrier each provide a $900 per person rebate per year, Aetna Advantage, APWU High, SAMBA High, GEHA High, and Compass Rose High provide $1,200 per person per year reimbursement.

 Not all MA plan options provide a Part B reimbursement; Kaiser Prosper, and some Kaiser Standard and High plans, plans have none.
-For any retirees that are subject to higher Part B premiums, as a result of income above $103,000 for an individual or $206,000 for a couple, some of the Kaiser plans cover a portion of the higher premium, but not all of it.
-Overall, the MA plan options aren't as good of a deal for retirees that pay the income tested Part B premiums.
+For any retirees that are subject to higher Part B premiums, as a result of income above $106,000 for an individual or $212,000 for a couple, some of the Kaiser plans cover a portion of the higher premium, but not all of it.
+Overall, the MA plan options aren't as good of a deal for retirees that pay an IRMAA surcharge.

 How much money can I save?